 - D. Adjust hangers and supports to bring piping to proper levels and elevations. - E. Provide all necessary structural attachments such as anchors, beam clamps, hanger flanges and brackets in accordance with MSS SP-69.
 Attachments to beams wherever possible.
 Supports suspended from other piping, equipment, metal decking, etc., are not acceptable. - F. Horizontal banks of piping may be supported on common steel channel member spaced not more than the shortest allowable span required on the individual pipe.
 Maintain piping at its relative lateral position using clamps or clips.
 Allow lines subject to thermal expansion to roll axially or slide.
-Size channel struts for piping weights. - G. Installation of drilled-in concrete anchors shall comply with the manufacturer's instructions for working load, depth of embedment, and spacing between anchors and from the edge of the slab.
+Size channel struts for piping weights. - G. Installation of drilled-in concrete anchors shall comply with the manufacturers instructions for working load, depth of embedment, and spacing between anchors and from the edge of the slab.
 Use only wedge style anchors.

 H. Seismic Restraints: Install restraints where recommended in SMACNA "Seismic Restraint Manual."
 Show analysis of supporting structure, anchorages, and restraints in accordance with OSSC Section 1613 and reference ASCE standard.
 Seismic restraint system components shall be approved by the California Office of Statewide Health Planning and Development (OSHPD).
 Acceptable Manufacturers: Amber/Booth, Mason Industries, Tolco, or approved.
-Contractor shall submit calculations and shop drawings, sealed and signed by a professional engineer, showing seismic restraint design for all equipment, piping and ductwork required to be braced.